Events and recurring karaoke nights

 • Want to confirm an upcoming event: Open the event page and hit Confirm Event after checking with the host or venue.

-• A single night is cancelled: Report the cancellation on that event's page.
+• A single night isn't happening: Report it on that event's page.

 • The whole karaoke night ended: Submit an edit marking the recurring karaoke night as Ended.